Day 1 / 23 March: Marrakech

-Meet and welcome at Marrakech airport, followed by a road long journey (with stops!) to Ouarzazate, crossing the Atlas mountains through the Tizi-n-Tichka pass.
+Meet at the hall of our hotel followed by a road long journey (with stops!) to Ouarzazate, crossing the Atlas mountains through the Tizi-n-Tichka pass.
 On our first proper stop for birding we will try for Levaillant’s Green Woodpecker, the African Blue Tit and the africana subspecies of Common Chaffinch.
 Further special stops will give us chances to look for Tristram’s Warbler, Moussier’s Redstart, Hawfinch and Long-legged Buzzard.
 Transfer to Ouarzazate.
 Dinner and accommodation.
+Hotel L’Fint.

-Day 4 / 11 April: Boumalne Dades – Merzouga
+Day 5 / 27 March: Boumalne Dades – Erfoud

-Day 5 / 12 April: Merzouga – Erg Chebbi dunes
+Day 6 / 28 March: Merzouga – Erg Chebbi dunes – Erfoud

 After our breakfast at our hotel we will transfer to the airport where the trip ends.